Starrcade '90: Collision Course: Event

 The thirteenth match was the final of the tournament between the team of Mr. Saito and The Great Muta and the Steiner Brothers.
 The match started back and forth until The Great Muta threw Rick outside the ring, and Saito and The Great Muta attacked him with the ringbell and ringpost.
 They had the advantage until Rick avoided a kick from The Great Muta, and performed a Steiner-Line.
 Scott tagged in, and performed a double underhook powerbomb.
 Saito tagged in, and performed a Saito suplex and an aided piledriver with The Great Muta.
 Saito dominated Scott until Rick tagged in, undetected by Saito.
 Saito applied the sleeper hold on Scott, and Rick performed a sunset flip from the top turnbuckle, pinning Saito to win the match and the tournament.

 The main event was a steel cage match between The Black Scorpion and Sting and for the NWA World Heavyweight Championship with Dick the Bruiser as special guest referee.
 If The Black Scorpion lost, he would have to unmask.
-Four masked wrestlers (whose identities have never been revealed), whom the real Black Scorpion called "messengers," came out dressed as the Black Scorpion.
-Then the actual Black Scorpion made his entrance through what Jim Ross described as "a spaceship."
+Four masked wrestlers (Moondog Rex, Colonel DeKlerk, Angel Of Death and "Wild" Bill Irwin), whom the real Black Scorpion called "messengers", came out dressed as the Black Scorpion.
+Then the actual Black Scorpion made his entrance through what Jim Ross described as "a spaceship".
 The match started back and forth until The Black Scorpion performed a gutwrench suplex, and applied the figure four necklock.
 After an inverted atomic drop and a corner clothesline, The Black Scorpion applied the chinlock.
 Sting fought back with a gorilla press slam, and sent The Black Scorpion into the cage.
 The Black Scorpion fought back with an eye rake, and sent Sting into the cage.
 Sting performed a one-handed bulldog, a Stinger splash before he applied the Scorpion Deathlock.
 Sting removed The Black Scorpion's mask, but another was underneath it.
 Sting sent The Black Scorpion into the cage, and performed a flying clothesline.
 Sting then pinned The Black Scorpion after a diving crossbody to win the match, and retain the title.
-After the match, Arn Anderson and Barry Windham attacked Sting with a chair, and Anderson performed a DDT.
+After the match, the other Black Scorpions charged the ring, and Sting and Dick the Bruiser defended themselves by attacking and unmasking each, until Arn Anderson and Barry Windham attacked Sting with a chair, and Anderson performed a DDT.
 The Black Scorpion attacked Sting with the chair as wrestlers came down to help Sting.
 Sting fought off The Black Scorpion, and unmasked him, revealing him to be Ric Flair, which also explained why Windham took Flair's place in the World Tag Team title match.